-- BOYS: Light blue short or long sleeved oxford shirt with striped uniform tie or bow tie, khaki uniform pants, and navy blazer. - GIRLS: White 3/4 sleeved blouse or white oxford cloth shirt (with white camisole), khaki or navy houndstooth uniform bottoms and navy blazer. - Mass Day shoes must be dress flats in solid black, white, gray, brown, buck, royal or navy in color.
-NO tennis shoes are acceptable.
-NO fleece lined slipper type shoe.
-Shoes MAY NOT bear any semblance of an athletic shoe sole. - Team shirts are not permitted for Mass.
+- Boys: Light blue short or long sleeved oxford shirt with striped uniform tie or bow tie, khaki uniform pants, and navy blazer. - Girls: White /4 sleeved blouse or white oxford cloth shirt (with white camisole), khaki or navy houndstooth uniform bottoms and navy blazer. - Mass Day Shoes must be more formal than traditional athletic shoes and follow the color scheme of solid black, white, gray, brown, buck, royal or navy in color.
+No tennis shoes are acceptable or show any semblance of an athletic shoe sole.
+No fleece lined slipper type shoes.